 • Frequent exercise - the salt in sweat will purge the pigment from the skin

-• Sun exposure - the sun bleaches everything
+• Sun exposure (heavy or frequent) - the sun bleaches everything

 • Certain medications